+VAUDE adequately responded to complaints filed by workers.
 VAUDE reports comprehensively on its sustainability efforts through the Global Reporting Initiative (GRI) framework.
 VAUDE has published its production sites and the addresses of these online.

 PERFORMANCE CATEGORY OVERVIEW

 Leader: This category is for member companies who are doing exceptionally well, and are operating at an advanced level.
 Leaders show best practices in complex areas such as living wages and freedom of association.